JIBSIL/DistriFS/README.md

 Coming soon!

 # Contributing
-Pull requests are always open!
-All code for DistriFS is open source and on this repository.
-Feedback and bug reports are also open via GitHub Issues.
+Pull requests are always open, for both bugfixes and new features!
+Feedback and bug reports are also open via GitHub Issues - please remember to adhere to our [Code of Conduct](CODE_OF_CONDUCT.md) in Issues.
+For support, please contact me through the contacts in [my bio](https://github.com/JIBSIL).

 # License
 DistriFS is a free-to-use academic work.
 It is licensed under the MIT license and is free to use in any project, commercial or noncommerical.